-- 92. (1) Where, in any proceedings relating to a violent or sexual offence, the court is satisfied that the attendance before it of any child or young person in respect of whom the offence is alleged to have been committed is not essential to the just hearing of the case, it may proceed with and determine the case in the absence of the child or young person. - (2) Where a justice of the peace is satisfied by the evidence of a registered medical practitioner that the attendance before a court of any child or young person in respect of whom a violent or sexual offence is alleged to have been committed would involve serious danger to his life or health, the justice- - (a) may in accordance with rules of court take in writing the deposition of the child or young person (on oath, in the case of a young person); - (b) shall thereupon sign the deposition and add to it a statement of- - (i) his reason for taking it; - (ii) the time when and place where it was taken; and - (iii) the names of the persons (if any) present when it was taken; and - (c) shall transmit the deposition with his statement to the Registrar. - (3) Where, in any proceedings in respect of a violent or sexual offence- - (a) the court is satisfied by the evidence of a registered medical practitioner that the attendance before the court of any child or young person in respect of whom the offence is alleged to have been committed would involve serious danger to his life or health; and - (b) any deposition of the child or young person tendered in evidence appears to have been taken in accordance with rules of court and purports to be signed by the justice by or before whom it purports to have been taken, then, subject to subsection (4), the deposition shall be admissible in evidence either for or against the accused person without further proof thereof.
+- 92. (1) If, in any proceedings relating to a violent or sexual offence, the court is satisfied that the attendance before it of any child or young person in respect of whom the offence is alleged to have been committed is not essential to the just hearing of the case, it may proceed with and determine the case in the absence of the child or young person. - (2) If a Justice of the Peace is satisfied by the evidence of a medical practitioner that the attendance before a court of any child or young person in respect of whom a violent or sexual offence is alleged to have been committed would involve serious danger to his or her life or health, the Justice- - (a) may in accordance with rules of court take in writing the deposition of the child or young person (on oath, in the case of a young person); - (b) must thereupon sign the deposition and add to it a statement of- - (i) his or her reason for taking it; - (ii) the time when and place where it was taken; and - (iii) the names of the persons (if any) present when it was taken; and - (c) must transmit the deposition with his or her statement to the Registrar. - (3) If, in any proceedings in respect of a violent or sexual offence- - (a) the court is satisfied by the evidence of a medical practitioner that the attendance before the court of any child or young person in respect of whom the offence is alleged to have been committed would involve serious danger to his or her life or health; and - (b) any deposition of the child or young person tendered in evidence appears to have been taken in accordance with rules of court and purports to be signed by the justice by or before whom it purports to have been taken, then, subject to subsection (4), the deposition is admissible in evidence either for or against the accused person without further proof of it.

-- (4) A deposition shall not be admissible in evidence against the accused person by virtue of subsection (3) unless it is proved- - (a) that reasonable notice of the intention to take the deposition has been served upon him: and - (b) that he or his advocate had, or might have had if he had chosen to be present, an opportunity of cross-examining the child or young person making the deposition.

-- (5) For purposes of this section, "violent or sexual offence" means- - (a) an offence which leads, or is intended or likely to lead, to a person's death or to physical injury to a person, or an offence which is required to be charged as arson; or - (b) an offence under the Sexual Offences Act, 2003.
+- (4) A deposition is not admissible in evidence against the accused person by virtue of subsection (3) unless it is proved- - (a) that reasonable notice of the intention to take the deposition has been served upon him or her; and - (b) that he or she or his or her advocate had, or might have had if he or she had chosen to be present, an opportunity of cross-examining the child or young person making the deposition. - (5) For purposes of this section, "violent or sexual offence" means- - (a) an offence which leads, or is intended or likely to lead, to a person's death or to physical injury to a person, or an offence which is required to be charged as arson; or - (b) an offence under the Sexual Offences Act, 2003 (UK).